qmk/qmk_firmware/docs/breaking_changes.md

 ## What changes will be included?

-To see a list of breaking change candidates you can look at the [`breaking_change` label](https://github.com/qmk/qmk_firmware/pulls?q=is%3Aopen+label%3Abreaking_change+is%3Apr).
-New changes might be added between now and when `develop` is closed, and a PR with that label applied is not guaranteed to be merged.
+To see a list of breaking changes merge candidates you can look at the [`core` label](https://github.com/qmk/qmk_firmware/pulls?q=is%3Aopen+label%3Acore+is%3Apr).
+This label is applied whenever a PR is raised or changed, but only if the PR includes changes to core areas of QMK Firmware.
+A PR with that label applied is not guaranteed to be merged in the current cycle.
+New changes might be added between now and when `develop` is closed, and it is generally the responsibility of the submitter to handle conflicts.
+There is also another label used by QMK Collaborators -- `breaking_change_YYYYqN` -- which signifies to maintainers that it is a strong candidate for inclusion, and should be prioritised for review.

-If you want your breaking change to be included in this round you need to create a PR with the `breaking_change` label and have it accepted before `develop` closes.
-After `develop` closes no new breaking changes will be accepted.
+If you want your breaking change to be included in this round you need to create a PR and have it accepted by QMK Collaborators before `develop` closes.
+After `develop` closes, new submissions will be deferred to the next breaking changes cycle.

+The simpler your PR is, the easier it is for maintainers to review, thus a higher likelihood of a faster merge.
+Large PRs tend to require a lot of attention, refactoring, and back-and-forth with subsequent reviews -- with other PRs getting merged in the meantime larger unmerged PRs are far more likely to be susceptible to conflicts.

 Criteria for acceptance:

 * The PR is complete and ready to merge
+* GitHub actions on the PR are all green
+    * A "red" QMK CI Build may be disregarded by maintainers if the failures are unrelated to the change proposed in the PR
+    * Other actions must be "green"

+Strongly suggested:

 * The PR has a ChangeLog file describing the changes under `<qmk_firmware>/docs/Changelog/20221126`.
     * This should be in Markdown format, with a name in the format `PR12345.md`, substituting the digits for your PR's ID.
     * One strong recommendation that the ChangeLog document matches the PR description on GitHub, so as to ensure traceability.